-15 Related party transactions
+14 Related party transactions

-- (a) Details of Directors' loans previously advanced by Professor Richard Conroy and Maureen T.A.
-Jones are outlined in Note 12 of the financial statements. - (b) The Company shares office accommodation with Conroy Gold and Natural Resources P.L.C. which has certain common Directors and shareholders.
-For the financial year ended 31 May 2022, Conroy Gold and Natural Resources P.L.C. incurred costs totalling €100,313 (31 May 2021: €54,872) on behalf of the Company.
+(a) The Company shares office accommodation with Conroy Gold and Natural Resources P.L.C. which has certain common Directors and shareholders.
+For the financial year ended 31 May 2023, Conroy Gold and Natural Resources P.L.C. incurred costs totalling €46,178 (31 May 2022: €100,313) on behalf of the Company.
 These costs were recharged to the Company by Conroy Gold and Natural Resources P.L.C.